-A. Creating Joint Memberships.
-By jointly completing the membership procedure, a husband and wife may apply for Joint Membership.
+- Creating Joint Memberships.
+Except as otherwise provided in these Bylaws, to become joint members of the Cooperative, qualified natural persons must jointly complete the Membership Procedures within thirty (30) calendar days of re- questing or agreeing to use Utility Service.
+By jointly completing the Membership Procedure, individuals joined in marriage or in a similar legally recognized relationship (“Spouses”) and occupying the same location to or for which the Cooperative provides or will provide a Cooperative Service, may apply for Joint Membership.
 By written request, and by jointly executing a new membership application, any Member may apply to convert the Member’s individual membership to a Joint Membership with the Member’s spouse.

-B. Joint Member Rights and Obligations.
-Unless otherwise specified by these Bylaws, each natural person comprised by a Joint Membership (“Joint Member”) has and may enjoy all the rights, benefits, and privileges, and is subject to all the obligations, requirements, and liabilities, of being a Member.
-As used in these Bylaws, Membership includes any Joint Membership, and Member includes any Joint Member.
+- Joint Member Rights and Obligations.
+Unless otherwise specified by these Bylaws, all natural person comprising a Joint Membership (“Joint Member”) have and may enjoy all the rights, benefits, and privileges, and are jointly and severally liable for all the obligations, requirements, and liabilities, of being a Member.
+As used in these Bylaws, Member- ship includes any Joint Membership, and Member includes any Joint Member.

-- The presence of either Joint Member at any meeting:
+- The presence of one or more Joint Members at any meeting:

 a.
 Constitutes the presence of one (1) Member at the meeting;

 b.
-Waives notice of the meeting for both Joint Members;
+Waives notice of the meeting for all Joint Members;

-- There shall be only one (1) vote per Joint Membership on any matter.
-The action of either Joint Member shall be deemed to be the action of both in all Cooperative affairs.
-A Member Proxy Appointment issued or revoked by either Joint Member shall be deemed issued or revoked by both and the date of the last issuance or revocation shall control;
+- There shall be only one vote per Joint Membership on any matter.
+The action of any Joint Member shall be deemed to be the action of all in all Cooperative affairs.
+A Member Proxy Appointment issued or revoked by any Joint Member shall be deemed issued or revoked by both and the date of the last issuance or revocation shall control;

-- Except upon the death of a Joint Member or divorce between Joint Members, the termination of either Joint Member constitutes termination of both Joint Members; and
+- Except upon the death of a Joint Member or a divorce or dissolution of the marriage or similar legal ly recognized relationship between spouses who are Joint Members, the termination of any Joint Member constitutes termination of all Joint Members; and

-- A Joint Member otherwise qualified is eligible to serve as a member of the Board (“Director”).
-If both Joint Members are otherwise qualified to serve as a Director, then either Joint Member, but not both Joint Members simultaneously may be elected to serve as a Director.
+A Joint Member otherwise qualified is eligible to serve as a member of the Board (“Director”).
+If more than one of the Joint Members comprising a Joint Membership are otherwise qualified to serve as a Director, then one Joint Member, but not more than one of such Joint Members simultaneously may be stand for election or serve as a Director.

-- If, in the case of death or of divorce, one (1) Joint Member continues to legally use, receive, or purchase a Utility Service at the same location, then the Joint Membership converts to a membership in the name of the Joint Member continuing to legally use, receive, or purchase a Utility Service at the same location;
+- one Joint Member continues to legally use, receive, or purchase a Utility Service at the same location, then the Joint Membership converts to a membership in the name of the Joint Member continuing to legally use, receive, or purchase a Utility Service at the same location;

-- If, in the case of death or divorce, neither Joint Member continues to legally use, receive, or purchase a Utility Service at the same location, then the Joint Membership terminates.
+- In the case of death, divorce or dissolution, if neither Joint Member continues to legally use, receive, or purchase a Utility Service at the same location, then the Joint Membership terminates.

-Each Member shall indemnify the Cooperative for, and hold the Cooperative harmless from, any expenses, costs, liabilities, or damages, including reasonable attorney fees and legal expenses, incurred by the Cooperative, or by any Cooperative Director, Officer, employee, agent, representative, or contractor, because of any property damage, personal injury, or death resulting from the Member’s negligence or failure to comply with the Governing Documents
+Each Member shall indemnify the Cooperative for, and hold the Cooperative harmless from, any expenses, costs, liabilities, or damages, including reasonable attorney fees and legal expenses, incurred by the Cooperative, or by any Cooperative Director, Officer, employee, agent, representative, or contractor, because of any property damage, personal injury, or death caused by or resulting from the Member’s negligence, gross negligence, will misconduct or

 The Cooperative may terminate Members as provided in this Bylaw and allowed by Law.